Luis Páez (footballer, born 1986)

-Luis Alfonso Páez (born October 27, 1986) is a Colombian footballer who plays as a forward for Boyacá Chicó.
+Luis Alfonso Páez (born October 27, 1986) is a Colombian footballer who plays as a forward for Toros Neza.

 Career

 Paez began his career in the Categoría Primera B with Atlético Bello.
 A year later, he transferred to Millonarios, and the following year to Deportivo Rionegro, which later merged into Rionegro Águilas, the club where he won his first title in 2010.
 In 2011, he joined Atlético Junior, where he had some of the best periods of his career, scoring 37 goals in 64 games, and winning the league title in 2011.
 In 2017, he left Rionegro and moved to India to play for NorthEast United FC, and in 2018 he signed for Deportivo Táchira from Venezuela.